Removing Skunk Spray from Yourself and Your Pets

 Next, you will need to get the smell off.
 The following recipe was developed by the chemist William Wood at Humboldt State University (source).
 Mix up the following ingredients in a plastic bucket:

 1 quart tap water

 Wash yourself with this mixture in all areas where the musk touched.
 You may need to repeat this process if the smell does not come off the first time.
 Make sure to rinse the solution off your skin, since dish soap can be irritating if left on.
-Pour the excess solution down the drain- do not store it, since it doesn't last, and if you store it in an airtight container it will explode.
+Pour the excess solution down the drain- do not store it for later, since it doesn't last, and if you store it in an airtight container it will explode.

 Don't touch anything in your house if you can avoid it.
 The smell will transfer to whatever you handle.

 If the skunk sprayed a dog or cat:

 Wearing rubber gloves and old clothes, rinse your pet's whole body in an outdoor faucet or with a hose.
 If your pet shows any signs of blindness or other medical conditions, call your veterinarian immediately.
 Mix up the solution specified above and wash your pet with it.
 Don't let your pet into any area of the house that is not necessary.
 You may want to keep your pet in the garage until the smell is gone.
 Many veterinarians, pet stores, and feed stores sell skunk spray removal soap, in case the hydrogen peroxide remedy doesn't work.